Promact/guidelines/Microsoft/C-Sharp/PrReview.md

     }
 ```

-2. Don't return **null** from a method from which a value is expected
+2. Don't return **null** from a method from which a value is expected.
+Try to throw a custom exception with a user friendly message.

 ```csharp
         public string GetEmployeeName(int id)